© 2010-2025 by Fine Arts of the Southwest, Inc. All rights reserved.

 —“Down The River”, E.P.
 Dutton, New York, 1982

-John De Puy (b.1927), whose life’s work was recently the subject of a major 2016 retrospective exhibition at The Harwood Museum in Taos, NM, has had a distinguished 60-plus year career as one of America’s finest Abstract Expressionist painters.
-Although his strong environmental activism and support of numerous “lost causes”, as he puts it, have made him a larger-than-life, almost mythical figure within certain Southwestern circles, De Puy is an iconoclastic and intensely private individual.
-He has exhibited very rarely over the decades, preferring instead to extensively explore, draw and paint his own unique interpretations of the Desert Southwest, Alaska and Morocco and quietly sell his work to a small and devoted cadre of enthusiastic collectors around the world.
+John De Puy (1927-2023), whose life’s work was the subject of a major 2016 retrospective exhibition at the prestigious Harwood Foundation Museum in Taos, NM, had a distinguished 60-plus year career as one of America’s finest Abstract Expressionist painters.
+Although his strong environmental activism and support of numerous “lost causes”, as he put it, have made him a larger-than-life, almost mythical figure within certain Southwestern circles, De Puy was an iconoclastic and intensely private individual.
+He exhibited very rarely over the many decades of his career, preferring instead to extensively explore, draw and paint his own unique interpretations of the Desert Southwest, Alaska and Morocco and quietly sell his work to a small and devoted cadre of enthusiastic collectors around the world.

-John De Puy at his exhibition opening at The Harwood Museum, Taos, NM, February, 2016
+John De Puy at his retrospective exhibition opening at The Harwood Museum, Taos, NM, February, 2016

+a hostile environment in many ways yet welcoming on its own terms.
+Looking at this painting one can feel the immensity of time and place.
+Also, De Puy's chosen title "Inside Passage" has a surface reality of a particular geographic location, but also begs the deeper question of "inside passage to where"?
 The painting measures 23” in height by 30” in width.
 The framed dimensions are 24 1/2” by 31”.
-The painting is in generally excellent original condition with a very tiny amount of craquelure here and there due to the incredibly thick impasto of John’s paint.
+The painting is in generally excellent original condition with a very tiny amount of craquelure here and there due to the incredibly thick impasto of John’s paint application.

 “The land is my root and my being.
 Everything I am